 Vancouver Summer Festival

 The Vancouver Summer Festival is a music festival that features works by a variety of composers.
-It used to be called the Vancouver Bach Festival, but changed its name (which makes sense because there are concerts with music by Bach, but also by Beethoven, Mendelssohn and other composers).
+It used to be called the Vancouver Bach Festival, but changed its name (which makes sense because there are concerts with music by Bach, but also by other composers).

 Vancouver Pride Parade & Festival

-Vancouver and its 2SLGBTQIA+ community celebrated the 46th Pride Festival on the BC Day long weekend in 2024.
+Vancouver and its 2SLGBTQIA+ community celebrated the 47th Pride Festival on the BC Day long weekend in 2025.
+In 2026, the festival will likely happen on Sunday, August 2nd, though exact details are to be confirmed.

-Last year the Vancouver Pride Parade happened on Sunday, August 4th.
-The parade began in downtown Vancouver and concluded at Concord Community Park by False Creek.
-Several other events took place on the long weekend as well, including VanPrideFest.
+This past year the Vancouver Pride Parade happened on Sunday, August 3rd.
+The parade normally begins in downtown Vancouver and concludes at Concord Community Park by False Creek.
+In 2025, however, the parade went in the reverse order.
+It started at Concord Pacific Place and finished along Davie Street.

-Also related to the Pride Festival, Really Gay History Tours with Forbidden Vancouver Walking Tours happened on the long weekend last year.
+Also related to the Pride Festival, Really Gay History Tours with Forbidden Vancouver Walking Tours happen on the Friday, Saturday, Sunday.

 Click Vancouver Pride Parade & Festival for more information about these and similar events.